Aged Mocha Java Coffee

 Java Blue Batavia Coffee

-Our Java Blue Batavia comes from a producer name Tobing.
-He owns approximately 50 Hectares of coffee farms in West Java province, exactly Ciwidey sub-district.
-He has planted coffee in Ciwidey area since 2005.
-Besides, he also collects parchment from small farmers around his estate.
-Yearly, the production is about 80-90 tons of green beans from his own estate and small farmers and this keeps expanding.
-Many specialty coffee roasters from Jakarta, Singapore, and Australia purchase micro-lots of coffee from him.
+Our Java Blue Batavia Coffee is grown by a coffee farmer named Tobing who owns approximately fifty hectares of coffee farms in West Java, in the Ciwidey sub-district.
+Tobing has planted best arabica coffee in the area since 2005.
+He also collects coffees from farmers around his estate.
+Yearly, the coffee production is about 80-90 tons of green beans from his own estate and the estates of small farmers and this volume keeps expanding.
+Many specialty coffee roasters from Jakarta, Singapore and Australia purchase micro-lots of his coffee.

 History of Java Coffee Beans